danvanwijk/danvanwijk.com/content/posts/2020-year-in-review.md

 ## Some other highlights

-* I switched back to iOS after lingering in Camp Andorid for a while.
+* I switched back to iOS after lingering in Camp Android for a while.
 * I started reading (or listening to) books.
 The convenience of AirPods was the biggest trigger for this.
 * I started this site! :)
 * My daughter started school.